-We will use the Gremlin Web App to create an IO attack on a specific memcache pod.
+We will use the Gremlin Web App to create an IO attack on the memcache pods.
 The purpose of this experiment will be to ensure that we are able to identify an increase in IO for our memcache cluster.
 We will also use this attack to understand how the pod and server handles an increase in IO.

-First click to create a new attack.
-Then click the container tab to view all the available containers you can run Chaos Engineering experiments on.
+First click Attacks in the left navigation bar and then New Attack.
+Then click the Kubernetes tab to view all the available Kubernetes objects that you can run Chaos Engineering experiments on.

 Next, select the Resource Gremlin and then choose IO.
-Click to unleash the Gremlin.
+Scroll down and click the Unleash Gremlin button.

 You can now monitor your IO attack using Datadog.

 There are many Chaos Engineering experiments you could possibly run on your Memcache infrastructure:

 This tutorial has explored how to install Memcache and Gremlin with Kubernetes for your Chaos Engineering experiments.
 We then ran a CPU Chaos Engineering experiment on the Memcache using the Gremlin CPU attack.

 Share your results and swap best practices with 5,000+ engineers practicing Chaos Engineering in the Chaos Engineering Slack.

 Gremlin empowers you to proactively root out failure before it causes downtime.
 See how you can harness chaos to build resilient systems by requesting a demo of Gremlin.Get started